Ganyriel/WUT-IML-2025-2026/README.md

 - spectrogram_data.py: creates and plots melspectrograms

 ## Notes:
--usage of melspectrograms is mandatory
+- usage of melspectrograms is mandatory
--data exploration: we should avoid data leaks
+- data exploration: we should avoid data leaks
--data exploration: we should delete silent 'accepted' audio segments
+- data exploration: we should delete silent 'accepted' audio segments